 Step 6: Apply Heat

 When you believe you’ve got all the air out from under the vinyl and your wrap is flat you’ll want to test your job by using the heat gun.
-Not only will heating help to mold the film to contours but, if any air is trapped, bubbles will become apparent allowing you to squeegee the air out.
+Heating will help to mold the film into contours.
+And if any air is trapped, bubbles will become apparent allowing you to squeegee the air out.